Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 # Train and deliver machine learning models to production with a single command

 Very often a workflow of training models and delivering them to the production environment contains loads of manual work.
-Those could be either building a Docker image and deploying it to the Kubernetes cluster or packing the model to the Python package and installing it to your Python application.
-Or even changing your Java classes with the defined weights and re-compiling the whole project.
-Not to mention that all of this should be followed by testing your model's performance.
-It hardly could be named "continuous delivery" if you do it all manually.
-Imagine you could run the whole process of assembling/training/deploying/testing/running model via single command in your terminal.
+These could be various steps depending on the type of the model you're using and the workflow you're working within.

+The workflow can be divided into two main parts: data science and "devops".
+The first part contians all the work related to the model development and model evaluation.
+To name a few aspects:

+- Data collection
+- Data investigation
+- Data cleaning
+- Model building
+- Model evaluation

+These have already become fundamental across the field.
+But what about the "devops"-ish part of job?
+Can you name a few aspects related to the model delivery onto production?

+The most popular solutions I could've found there is building a Python web server (most commonly on Flask framework) and using it as a base for model inference.
+The model is typically uploaded via VSC/SSH or delivered as Python package.
+Sometimes there could be a NGINX server, round-robing each request across multiple Flask servers.
+If you have enough expertise you can pack the model into container and deploy it to the Kubernetes cluster (or just be content with running it within your Docker engine instance).

+Can you derive the steps that are needed to perform the described above?

+Well, let me try:

+- Model preparation
+- Model export
+- Runtime building
+- Model & Runtime packing
+- Versioning
+- API server building
+- Model deployment
+- Model integration testing
+- Performing A/B tests between model versions
+- Replaying predictions on the historical data
+- Model monitoring
+- Data monitoring
+- Historical data subsampling
+- Model retraining

+Hmm, I kind of went too far...
+But let me put this sraight.
+This field is still in the development (https://twitter.com/AndrewYNg/status/1080887386488299520).
+From company to company the workflow changes, fluctuates by adding new aspects and removing the other ones.
+Describing each of the steps in the workflow may take us a whole new article(s) and I won't go that far now.

+But my point is - if you have to do this all manually, it can hardly be named "continuous delivery".
+Imagine, you could've deployed the model just by one command, hiding all of these intermediate steps.
+I can take this even further - you can configure a whole pipeline that will train => evaluate => deliver => test => infer the model onto production.

 ## Prerequisites

+In this section we will create a predefined infrastructure to work with.
 This tutorial assumes that you have an access to a Kubernets clsuter and [initialized Helm Tiller](https://docs.helm.sh/using_helm/#initialize-helm-and-install-tiller) on it.
-If you don't, you can create your own single node cluster locally with [Minikube](https://kubernetes.io/docs/setup/minikube/).
+If you don't, you can create your own single node cluster locally with Minikube or Kubernetes for Docker.
 You will also need:

 - [Docker](https://docs.docker.com/)
 - [Helm](https://helm.sh/)